decred/dcrdex/docs/wiki/Quick-Configuration.md

-Clicking `Backup Now` will reveal the seed in a 12-word format, you can also skip thi sstep.
+Clicking `Backup Now` will reveal the seed in a 15-word format, you can also skip this step.